Jobs, Fellowships, Internships & Volunteers

 • Helping to gather information that is used to update our web articles and respond to helpline requests for health information

-We are especially interested in at least one intern with a solid background in public health and/or biostatistics and one who excels at explaining complex information to the public.
+Preference will be given to candidates with excellent writing skills and a solid background in social media health communication and public health and/or biostatistics.
 To apply, please submit a cover letter and resume to info@center4research.org.

 Our Summer 2024 Interns